marcrleonard/TimecodeTool/README.md

 # TimecodeTool

 `TimecodeTool` is a simple CLI tool that does a handful of handy functions:
-- Validate timecode input
+- Validate input timecode
-- Calculate the time between two timecodes in realtime, framecounts, and timecode time.
+- Calculate the time between two timecodes in playback time, framecounts, and timecode time.
 - Timecode calculator where you can add timecodes or frames together.
-- (Coming soon) Convert timecodes between different frame rates

 ## Usage